Getting Started with the micro:bit

-The micro:bit is the most recent project by the BBC in an effort to bring computer science education and STEM topics to every student in the United Kingdom.
+The micro:bit is a project by the BBC in an effort to bring computer science education and STEM topics to every student in the United Kingdom.
 It is an open development board that works in sync with other onboard hardware components to get you started down the path of programming hardware.

 At half the size of a credit card, you will be surprised at the amount of hardware each board is equipped with, including 25 red LED lights that can flash messages.
 There are two programmable buttons that can be used to control games or pause and skip songs on a playlist.
 The micro:bit can even detect motion and tell you which direction you’re heading.
 It can also use Bluetooth Low Energy (BLE) to interact with other devices and the Internet.